drocheam/optrace/docs/source/usage/surfaces.rst

    Class ...

-In this case the ``func``-parameter is just a plane.
+In this case the :python:`func`-parameter is just a plane.
 Note that we need to use the FunctionSurface2D class, as there is not rotational symmetry anymore.

 Data Surfaces